hendriknielaender/double-trouble/data/blog/product_engineers.md

 Companies should also place a high priority on agility and the capacity to make quick product revisions in response to customer input.
 Companies may manage the difficulties of releasing new features and continue to foster growth and success by keeping these methods in mind.

-So when facing such a situation, it is important to know how to dribble 🤣

-### Conclusion: Why Product Engineering and MVPs Are Critical for Successful Product Development
+## Conclusion: Why Product Engineering and MVPs Are Critical for Successful Product Development

 It's crucial to understand the product you're working on and how it fits into the bigger picture of the company in the field of product engineering.
 Engineers should challenge features on cost and feasibility, care more about data security, and be aware of corner cases in user workflow in addition to just carrying out the ticket plan.
 When engineers advance in a company, they naturally transition into product engineers, frequently providing the product manager with insightful feedback as well as developing and implementing full solutions on their own.